aws-samples/network-access-analyzer-multi-account-analysis/NetworkAccessAnalyzerProcedure.md

    13. Review the summary
    14. Check the box to approve "I acknowledge that AWS CloudFormation might create IAM resources with custom names."
    15. Submit
-    >Monitor the "Stack instances" (Individual account status) and Operations (Overall) tabs to determine when the deploy is completed.
+    >Note: Monitor the "Stack instances" (Individual account status) and Operations (Overall) tabs to determine when the deploy is completed.

     **Deploy the naa-execrole.yaml CFT template to the AWS Org management account (root) via a stack:**
     >Note: This deployment is direct to the management account as the StackSet deployed previously does not include the management account.